-A quick guide to a fleet management system
+A quick guide to a vehicle management system

-What are the basic functions of a fleet management system?
+What are the basic functions of a vehicle management system?

 Broadly speaking, on a software level, its main functions include: